Survival for laryngeal cancer

 Your outlook depends on the stage of the cancer when it was diagnosed.
 This means how big it is and whether it has spread.

-The type of cancer and grade of the cancer cells can also affect your likely survival.
+The type of laryngeal cancer and the grade of the cancer cells can also affect your likely survival.
 Grade means how abnormal the cells look under the microscope.

 Your general health and fitness also affect survival.
 The fitter you are, the better you may be able to cope with your cancer and treatment.